SHOP

 Frequently asked questions about penalty points

-Having points on your license typically means your insurance will be more expensive.
+Having points on your licence typically means your insurance will be more expensive.

-The amount it jumps up will depend on a few things, like the number of driving offenses and the nature of them – so it’s best to get a quote.
+The amount it jumps up will depend on a few things, like the number of driving offences and their nature – so it’s best to get a quote.

 Do you have to declare points after five years?